Dodgers beat Brewers in Game 7, face Red Sox in World Series

 Same result on Saturday.

-But with Yelich and first baseman Jesus Aguilar emerging as offensive cornerstones, and a deep well of young pitching in the majors, the Brewers figure to be a team to beat again in the National League in 2019.
+With Yelich and first baseman Jesus Aguilar emerging as offensive cornerstones, along with a deep well of young pitching in the majors, the Brewers figure to contend again in 2019.

 They'll have to dethrone the Dodgers.